 - District Speech Contest School trophy 2017 by Modern Woodmen of America.
 Speech theme: "What does it mean to be a hero?"
 ASCS students placed 1st, 2nd, and 3rd at District Level 2 (hosted by Randall Consolidated).
 Winners all advanced to State Level 3 contest where one ASCS student placed 3rd.

 I believe "Earth's crammed with Heaven."
 St. Mary Catholic Parish and Elementary School in Kenosha are where my own Christian formation began.
 It's an honor and extraordinarily rewarding to be working at All Saints Catholic School.
-Our school is truly a profound blessing for our community.
-To me, happiness is teaching... especially with wonderful colleagues, kind families, and hardworking students.
+Our school is truly a profound blessing for our community and to me because I get to teach about Jesus and our Catholic faith through the language arts/writing learning targets.
+Peace be with you and God bless.

 Mission Statement: Together we will teach children to see the world through the eyes of Christ and to model the lives of the Saints in a rigorous academic environment.